hvdb/grunt-web-development/README.md

 appDirectory: Name of the root directory where the application lives in.
 This should have the value: 'src'
 sourceDirectory: Name of the directory where the sources live in.
 For new style this is 'app'

+!!
+In your .bowerrc please set the lib directory to: bower_components

 ##Available grunt options:

 start with grunt (and then one of these:)